On Numerical Estimation of Joint Probability Distribution from Lebesgue Integral Quadratures: Joint distribution estimation

 \subsection{Density Matrix Correlation}

 Obtained (\ref{Vm}) and (\ref{Pm}) joint probability estimators can be generalized as

-where $\|\rho\|$ is a ``density matrix'' operator, $f$ and $g$ averaging operation is now $\mathrm{Spur}\, \|\rho|f\|$ and $\mathrm{Spur}\, \|\rho|g\|$, the normalizing is (\ref{wsumDM}).
-The $\|\rho\|=\Ket{1}\Bra{1}$ give regular average and value--correlation (\ref{Vm}) answer, the $\|\rho\|=\|1\|$ give the number of eigenvalues as average and probability--correlation (\ref{Pm}) answer.
+where $\|\rho\|$ is a ``density matrix'' operator, $f$ and $g$ averages are now $\mathrm{Spur}\, \|\rho|f\|$ and $\mathrm{Spur}\, \|\rho|g\|$, with normalizing (\ref{wsumDM}).
+The $\|\rho\|=\Ket{1}\Bra{1}$ gives regular average and value--correlation (\ref{Vm}), the $\|\rho\|=\|1\|$ gives the number of eigenvalues as average and probability--correlation (\ref{Pm}).
 For a given polynomial $P(x)$ of $2n-2$ degree, density matrix $\|\rho\|$ operator can be constructed according to Ref.\cite{ArxivMalyshkinLebesgue} Appendix A algorithm, where, for a given polynomial, an operator $\|\rho\|$ has been obtained, such that:

 with $\lambda^{[i]} ; \psi^{[i]}(x)$ the eigenvalues and the eigenvectors of $\|\rho\|$.
-In general case the sign of (\ref{PmDM}) matrix elements, same as for (\ref{Vm}), is not always positive what allows only ``on average'' interpretation.
-One may consider a different type of answer:
+In a general case the sign of (\ref{PmDM}) matrix elements, same as for (\ref{Vm}), is not always positive what allows only ``on average'' interpretation.
+One may consider a different type of estimation:

 where the density matrix is used in both terms in (\ref{PmDM}).
-For $\|\rho\|=\Ket{1}\Bra{1}$ the weight of $\left(f\approx f_i\right) \cap \left( g\approx g_j\right)$ is equal to the product of Lebesgue quadrature weights for $f$ and $g$ quadratures:
+For $\|\rho\|=\Ket{1}\Bra{1}$ the weight of $\left(f= f^{[i]}\right) \cap \left( g= g^{[j]}\right)$ is equal to the product of Lebesgue quadrature weights for $f$ and $g$ quadratures:

 with (\ref{mu2w}) normalizing.
 The (\ref{fguncorr}) is ``uncorrelated'' answer, where the probability of joint $(f,g)$ distribution is equal to the product of individual distributions.
 Such ``uncorrelated'' answers always arise for pure states, the states with the density matrix in $\|\rho\|=\Ket{\psi}\Bra{\psi}$ form.
-In general case, such as (\ref{rhoP}), obtained joint distribution do not factorize, and correlation with (\ref{PmDM2}) matrix can serve as an estimation of state pureness.
+In general case, such as (\ref{rhoP}), obtained joint distribution does not factorize.